This post may contain affiliate links. Please read our disclosure policy.

 Cream of tartar is a dry, white acidic powder that’s made when grapes are fermented into wine.
 You’ll find it in the spice aisle of most regular grocery stores, and it’s super useful for lots of things like stabilizing beaten egg whites instead of using lemon juice.

-Coat the dough completely
+Coat the dough twice

 A proper snickerdoodle has a thick layer of cinnamon sugar that caramelizes slightly in the oven as the cookies bake and crackles as they spread.
 The key to getting that thick-enough layer of cinnamon sugar is the double coat.